 “Nowadays, many things are on a subscription basis, but sometimes life gets in the way, and we forget to cancel the things we don’t use,” says Elizabeth Buffardi, CFP, founder of Oak Brook, Illinois-based Crescendo Financial Planners.
 “By canceling things you no longer want or use, you free up money for things that actually give you joy.”

 Start investing with a small amount

-“You do not need to have $1 million or all of your bills paid off,” says Andrew Feldman, CFP, president of Illinois-based AJ Feldman Financial.
+“You do not need to have $1 million or all of your bills paid off,” says Andrew Feldman, CFP, president of Chicago-based AJ Feldman Financial.
 “Start with a small amount, and be proactive.
 If you already have a plan, be proactive.
 Make sure you have reviewed it recently and with all of the market movement are you allocated properly.”

-Think bigger than the next year
+Think beyond next year

-“If you suddenly find out that you have one day to live, what did you miss?” she asks.
-“What did you not get to do?
+“If you suddenly find out that you have one day to live, what did you miss?
+What did you not get to do?
 Who did you not get to be?”

 Padden says that the questions are often the catalyst for “clarity and purposeful action.”

 If you need to find your purpose, you might first need to find a way to overcome feeling overwhelmed.
 Check out Bankrate’s guide on how to deal with financial stress.